Key Quote

 Technique 1 — VIOLENT IMAGERY / SEMANTIC FIELD OF SAVAGERY

-The visceral (gut-level, raw) image of eating Claudio's heart belongs to a semantic field (group of related words) of savagery and animalistic violence.
-This hyperbolic (exaggerated) language reveals that Beatrice's fury has transcended the bounds of her usual witty, controlled speech.
-The marketplace — a public space — mirrors Claudio's public shaming of Hero, suggesting Beatrice desires an equally spectacular (public, visible) form of retribution.
+The visceralvisceral — Relating to deep, instinctive feelings image of eating Claudio's heart belongs to a semantic fieldsemantic field — A group of words related in meaning of savagery and animalistic violence.
+This hyperbolichyperbolic — exaggerated language reveals that Beatrice's fury has transcended the bounds of her usual witty, controlled speech.
+The marketplace — a public space — mirrors Claudio's public shaming of Hero, suggesting Beatrice desires an equally spectacularspectacular — public, visible form of retribution.

 The verb 'eat' suggests not merely killing but consuming — completely destroying.
-This cannibal imagery positions Beatrice's rage as something primal and ungovernable (unable to be controlled), breaking through the veneer (surface appearance) of civilised society.
+This cannibal imagery positions Beatrice's rage as something primal and ungovernableungovernable — unable to be controlled, breaking through the veneerveneer — A thin, attractive surface layer concealing something less pleasant of civilised society.

 Key Words